velvetkevorkian/website-2021/posts/blog/variations-on-a-theme-processing-sketches.md

 [![2dArray1](https://farm5.static.flickr.com/4106/4969408374_cb0daa4bbe_m.jpg){:
 width="240" height="240"}][11]

-The downside of this method is that it doesn\'t run that well when there\'s loads of points on screen (we\'re talking about upwards of 20,000 lines on screen at times, unless my maths is wildly off).
-Using the OpenGL renderer helps but isn\'t supported by OpenProcessing.
-[Have a look at the live sketch][12], and again, there\'s more and bigger pics if you click on the pictures above.
+The downside of this method is that it doesn't run that well when there's loads of points on screen (we're talking about upwards of 20,000 lines on screen at times, unless my maths is wildly off).
+Using the OpenGL renderer helps but isn't supported by OpenProcessing.
+[Have a look at the live sketch][12], and again, there's more and bigger pics if you click on the pictures above.

 The next step was to make it 3d.
 This proved to be far simpler than I